lotusatease/ifosslawbook/README.md

 and to do two things:

-a) Chnage the referenced text (the text between square brackets) so to have it look like:
+a) Change the referenced text (the text between square brackets) so to have it look like:
   `  [Moral Rights](#sec_finland_moral_rights) and`
 b) Ad the exact part between round brackets next to the relevant section title (where the reference points to) so it looks like:
 `#### Moral Rights {#sec_finland_moral_rights}`